Harvest Harmony: Crafting the Perfect Roasted Sweet Potato Salad

 Instructions

-- Preheat the oven to 425°F (220°C).
-Line a baking sheet with parchment paper for easy cleanup and even roasting.
+1. Preheat the oven to 425°F (220°C).
+Line a rimmed baking sheet with parchment for even heat distribution.
+Preheating ensures immediate browning when the potatoes hit the pan.

-- In a large bowl, toss the sweet potato cubes with olive oil, smoked paprika, cumin, salt, and pepper until fully coated.
-Ensuring an even layer on the baking sheet prevents steaming and helps caramelize each chunk.
+2. Toss the sweet potato cubes with olive oil, smoked paprika, cumin, salt, and pepper in a large bowl until evenly coated.
+Spread in a single layer to avoid steaming and to encourage caramelization.

 Chef’s Notes: Tips for Success